 Whistleblower – a natural person who provides information on a possible violation which may harm the public interests if the person considers this information to be true and it has become known to him or her while fulfilling the official duties or establishing legal relations related to the fulfilment of official duties, or while being in traineeship, and who might be subjected to adverse effects due to the provision of such information.

-The Law provides that the whistle may be blown also through an internal whistleblowing system.
-This means that any employee of an institution may be informed of any alleged violation of public interests in the operation of that institution in order to prevent it in time `before the reputation of the institution is compromised, it has incurred losses or the competent national authorities are involved.
-It is the possibility for employees to see potential infringements and, thanks to their professional knowledge and experience, to evaluate their hazards.
+In the public sector, any employee may internally inform of such alleged violation in the operation of his/her institution that can harm public interests.
+To prevent it in time before the reputation of the institution is compromised, it has incurred losses or external competent authorities are involved.
+It is an employee who can notice potential infringements and, by virtue of his/her professional knowledge and experience, assess the hazards involved.

-By means of an internal whistleblowing system, the report is closest to the “cause of the problem” and the concerns expressed can be evaluated promptly, as well as it is possible to prevent a possible violation or identify deficiencies of a systematic nature.
+By means of an internal whistleblowing system, the report gets closest to the ‘cause of the problem’ and the concerns can be evaluated promptly, as well as it is possible to prevent a possible violation or identify deficiencies of a systematic nature.

-After receiving the whistleblower’s report, the whistleblower’s personal data shall be pseudonimised.
+After receiving the whistleblower’s report, the whistleblower’s personal data are pseudonymised.

-Every person (institution) who has received or performs any activity with a whistleblower’s report shall have an obligation to ensure adequate protection of the whistleblower’s personal data.
-The whistleblower’s personal data may be transferred only to persons (institutions) who need it for the examination of the whistleblower’s report or for the examination of an infringement case on the basis thereof or for the protection of the whistleblower or his or her relatives.
-For more information about the whistleblower’s protection, please visit the website trauksmescelejs.lv, section on protection.
+Any person (institution) who has received or performs any activity with a whistleblower’s report has the responsibility to ensure adequate protection of the whistleblower’s personal data.
+The whistleblower’s personal data may be transferred only to persons (institutions) who need it for the examination of the whistleblower’s report or for the examination of an infringement case on the basis thereof or for the protection of the whistleblower or his/her relatives.

 Contact person for whistleblowing Latvian Patent Office: